stomp/stomp-spec/src/stomp-specification-1.1.md

 * `host` : The host name that the socket was established against.
 This allows the server to implement virtual hosts.

-STOMP 1.1 clients MAY set the following headers
+STOMP 1.1 clients MAY set the following headers:

 * `login` : The user id used to authenticate against a secured STOMP server.